Viktor Galović: Career

 Galović made his ATP main draw singles debut at the 2014 Bet-at-home Cup Kitzbühel where he qualified for the main draw, defeating Philipp Davydenko, Lukáš Dlouhý and Antonio Veić en route.
-In the main draw he lost to Albert Ramos-Viñolas in three sets in the first round.
+In the main draw he lost to Albert Ramos Viñolas in three sets in the first round.

 Galović had his grass debut in Stuttgart where he lost in the second round of qualifications to Denis Kudla.
 But he was lucky and he received an entry as a lucky loser.
 In the first round of the ATP tournament in Stuttgart he lost to Maximilian Marterer 6:3,4:6,1:6.

 Galović retired in July 2021 due to continuous back and hip injuries.

-Davis cup
+Davis Cup

-Galović represented Croatia two times in Davis cup.
-First time on 17 September in Bogota, Colombia, where he beat Alejandro Gonzalez 6:4,2:6,6:2.
+Galović had three team nominations for Croatia in the Davis Cup, playing two matches.
+His debut was on 17 September 2017 in Bogotá, Colombia in the 2017 Davis Cup World Group play-offs.
+He defeated Alejandro González in a best of three sets, dead rubber (6–4, 2–6, 6–2).

-Second time in Osijek, Croatia in the first round of Davis cup main draw.
-Croatia played against Canada.
-He played against Denis Shapovalov on 2 February 2018 and lost 4:6,4:6,2:6.
+His second match was played in Osijek, Croatia in the First Round of 2018 Davis Cup World Group against Canada.
+He played against Denis Shapovalov on 2 February 2018 and lost 4–6, 4–6, 2–6.

-Galović was on the list of the Croatian players in the quarters of Davis cup where he supported Croatia against Kazakhstan.
+Galović was on the list of the Croatian players in the quarter-final of 2018 Davis Cup against Kazakhstan but was unused by captain Željko Krajan.